ankane/field_test/README.md

 ## Analytics Platforms

-You can also send experiment data to analytics platform like [Ahoy](https://github.com/ankane/ahoy) or [Mixpanel](https://mixpanel.com/).
-You can use:
+You can also send experiment data to analytics platforms like [Google Analytics](https://www.google.com/analytics/), [Mixpanel](https://mixpanel.com/), and [Ahoy](https://github.com/ankane/ahoy).
+Use:

 ```ruby
 field_test_experiments
 ```

-to get all experiments and variants for a participant, and pass them as properties.
+to get all experiments and variants for a participant and pass them as properties.

 ## Security